DianaMazurczak/DianaMazurczak/README.md

 🔭 I’m currently studying for a bachelor's degree in computer science and econometrics. <br />
 😄 I am an open and communicative person, which makes me easy to get in touch with.
 I am keen to develop my skills and learn new things. <br />
 ✨ I am searching an internship.<br />
-🌱 I am currently learning to create websites in HTML<br />
+🌱 I am currently interesting in machine learning.<br />
-⚡ Last year I completed the course: Numerical Computing in Python.
+⚡ Last year I completed the course: Numerical Computing in Python and many courses about SQL in Data Camp.

 ## 🛠 I am familiar with programming languages such as:
+* SQL
 * C#
+* JavaScript
+* PHP
+* CSS
+* HTML
 * Python
-* SQL
 * C
-* MatLab
-* HTML
-* CSS
+* Matlab
 <br />

 <p align='center'>